 Not one concedes to its address, each more artificially verdant than the next.

-The picture above pretty much tells the story.
 This area is desert, inhospitable to golf-course greenery.
 Everything planted requires copious amounts of irrigation, and growth chemical, weed-killer and pesticides.
 This is a water-starved nation in continual battle with African nations over water rights – how inappropriate is it to squander limited resources to maintain climate-incompatible recreation?

 In fairness, golf is just one part of the 1,500 acre New Giza development which will also include hotels, a hospital, a university, sports club, and mixed-use areas with restaurants, shopping and offices.
 Almost 6,000 residential villas and apartments will be built in 10 new “neighborhoods”, each surrounded by parks and lakes.
 The amount of water used to support those functions will dwarf the amount the golf course will drink.